LeoMorales/bulsarapp-wa/readme.md

 > If you have a mongo server running in a different port, you must change the DevelopmentConfig class variable → __DEBUG_PORT = 27018__ in the file _bulsarapp/config.py_

+All the data in this repository is mock data.

+Used tools:

+- flask
+- pandas
+- geopandas
+- pymongo
+- scikit-learn

+- D3
+- MongoDB

+Please feel free to contact me if you have any question/comments at:
+- twitter.com/_leomorales23
+- linkedin.com/in/morales-leo/